mrcavalcanti/mosaicoo/docs/sources/administration/manage-organizations/_index.md

 ### Before you begin

-- Ensure that you have Grafana Server Administrator permissions
+- Ensure that you have Mosaicoo Server Administrator permissions

 **To view a list of organizations:**

-1. Sign in to Grafana as a server administrator.
+1. Sign in to Mosaicoo as a server administrator.
 1. Hover your cursor over the **Server Admin** (shield) icon until a menu appears, and click **Orgs**.

 A list of organizations appears.